About every two or three months, I’m contacted by someone who describes something too extreme.

 When there’s danger

-The person who sent me that email may be in significant danger.
-If that’s the case, he could be dead before my book arrives from Amazon.
-(If carbon monoxide is involved, I’m not exaggerating.)
+The person who sent me that email may be in mortal danger if carbon monoxide is involved.

-If there’s any chance that you are in danger, go stay with a relative or a friend while you sort out what’s really going on.
+If there’s any chance that you are in danger – of any kind – stay with a relative or a friend while you sort out what’s really going on.

 If animals are sick or dying, the first thing to check is carbon monoxide… and do so, today.
 That has no color or odor and it kills people, too.
 At lower levels, people are operating with low oxygen levels and can imagine all kinds of things.